RogueRope/SurvivalGuide/covid.md

 ## Alternative Approach

-It's perfectly ok to camp with us, explore the neighborhood with your partner and return in the evening for the open air social distanced rope jam.
+It's perfectly OK to camp with us, explore the neighborhood with your partner and return in the evening for the open air social distanced rope jam.
 Plenty of stuff to look at and enjoy.

 ## In case of symptoms: stay home!